Disease Guide ·Luxating Patella ·2026

 The Early Onset Problem

-Luxating patella often shows up during puppyhood — at 4-6 months old.
-If symptoms appear during the orthopedic waiting period (6-12 months), the condition becomes pre-existing.
-Since small breed puppies are at highest risk, enroll as early as 8 weeks to start the waiting period clock.
+Luxating patella often shows at 4-6 months old.
+Symptoms during orthopedic waiting period (6-12 months) become pre-existing.
+Enroll at 8 weeks to start the clock early.

 Red flag · Deductible